-- Complete as much of the form as is applicable or is known. - Physical descriptions need to include more than just clothes. - Please make clear what action you took. - Make a note if you think additional action is necessary. - Sign and get a witness signature if applicable. - Give the incident report to the director to be put in the incident report binder.
+- Complete as much of the form as is applicable or is known. - Physical descriptions need to include more than just clothes. - Please make clear what action you took. - Make a note if you think additional action is necessary. - Sign and get a witness signature if applicable. - Give the incident report to the adult services manager or director, regardless of age, to be put in the incident report binder.

 The Suspended Patron List file will then be updated as needed.